60 Second Lemon Law Assessment™

 Safety-related defects (brake failures, steering problems, airbag malfunctions) generally result in higher settlements than convenience-related issues.
 Manufacturers are more motivated to settle quickly when safety is involved.

-Most states track the cumulative days your vehicle was at the dealership for repairs.
+Most state lemon laws consider the cumulative days your vehicle was at the dealership for repairs.
 More days out of service means more inconvenience, which translates to higher settlement value.

 Each state has different formulas for calculating settlements, different mileage offset rules, and different remedies available.
 An attorney licensed in your state will know how to maximize your recovery under your specific state’s law.

-Here is how settlements work in the five states where Kahn & Associates practices:
+Here is how settlements work in the five states where Kahn & Associates currently practices:

 | State | Primary Remedy | Mileage Offset Formula | Additional Damages |